towercomputers/toweros/README.md

 ### 3.3.
 SSHConf

 `tower-tools` uses a single configuration file in the same format as an ssh config file: `~/.ssh/tower.conf`.
-This file, included in `~/.ssh/config`, is used both by `tower-tools` to maintain the list of hosts and by `ssh` to access hosts directly with `ssh &lt;host>`. `sshconf.py` is responsible for maintaining this file and generally anything that requires manipulation of something in the `~./ssh` folder.
+This file, included in `~/.ssh/config`, is used both by `tower-tools` to maintain the list of hosts and by `ssh` to access hosts directly with `ssh <host>`. `sshconf.py` is responsible for maintaining this file and generally anything that requires manipulation of something in the `~./ssh` folder.
 Notably:

 1. to discover the IP of a newly installed host and update `tower.conf`
 2. update `~/.ssh/know_hosts`